Skip to content

 }

-Here, we don’t just give an example of the input and output, but also explain the difference with the original rehype-slug package and why a custom implementation exists in the codebase.
+In the code above, we don’t just give an example of the input and output, but also explain the difference with the original rehype-slug package and why a custom implementation exists in the codebase.

 Usage examples are another thing to include in function comments: